michaelpatrickpurcell/balloon-spectacular/README.md

   ![The wind blows when the trucks are in a single group and the baloon deck is not centered on the launch zone.](wind_diagram_3.jpg)

+Note that any balloon cards that have been placed on a truck card (i.e. that are in the unpacked or inflated states) that moves as a result of the wind blowing should be moved as well.

 ## Scoring
 After the game ends, you should compute your score.